-This style advocate that there can not be a universally applicable style of leadership.
+This style advocates that there can not be a universally applicable style of leadership.
 It can be different depending on time, place, and situation.
 According to situational leadership style, leaders should change their style according to changes in situational variables or changes in the environment.

 Qualities of a Good Leader

 Being in a leader’s position and having a leader’s qualities are two totally different things.
 A leader must possess some leadership qualities to be a great leader.
 The following are some qualities a leader requires to have.

 - Physical Fitness – Leaders should be physically fit and have a good fit of health.
 Leaders should have full energy, vigor, vitality, and enthusiasm.